 Cook the butt another 2 hours and then start checking the internal temperature.
 Use a sharp, high quality meat thermometer like the Grilla Grills meat thermometer.
 You want an internal temperature of at least 195 degrees in all parts of the butt.

-Once you reach the target temp, very carefully remove the foil package from the Silverbac.
+Once you reach the target internal temperature, very carefully remove the foil package from the Silverbac.
 You will want to use insulated gloves for this as the contents are scalding hot.
 If you are not in a hurry, place the foil packet in a pan and rest the meat in the oven with it off for a couple of hours.
 This will provide even more time for the meat to break down.

 When you are ready to pull the meat, open up the packet and remove the meat.
-At this point the meat should be more than fall apart tender.
+At this point, the meat should be more than fall-apart tender.
 You should be able to use insulated rubber gloves to mush the meat into small chunks and then take more time to properly pull.
 Once you have the meat pulled, place it all in a large bowl and then dump the AP Rub on the pile of meat.
-Then add about 2 cups of the saved rendered fat.
+Then, add about 2 cups of the saved rendered fat.

 Toss the meat well and serve with your favorite coleslaw or topped with a great vinegar BBQ sauce.